 STEP 3: Check-in and waiting areas

-The next stop on the tour will likely be the check-in desk and waiting area.
+The next stop will likely be the check-in desk and waiting area.
 Here, your guide should cover whether you’ll need to call ahead and be preregistered to check in or if you’ll be able to simply show up when it’s go time.

 The waiting area is also an important part of the tour because it’s where your family and friends will be anxiously awaiting news.
 The guide should cover visiting hours and who can come see you when you are in the hospital.
-(At Northside, for instance, a newborn’s siblings are the only minors allowed past the waiting area.)
+(At some hospitals, for instance, a newborn’s siblings are the only minors allowed beyond the waiting area.)

 At this point, your support person might want to take note of the hospital’s food options and gift shops.

 It’s important to keep in mind that the delivery and postpartum rooms shown on the tour are likely the nicest available and the most recently renovated, so remember to ask if all the rooms at the facility are the same.
 Find out if there are private rooms available or if you should expect to share.

 Your tour guide should point out the features of the room, including the private bath, if there is one.
 Don’t be shy to poke your head around and look for things like a shower, sleeping bench for your partner and TV.
 Feel free to take notes on what you find in the room, and notice if it feels chilly, so you can pack an extra blanket or a cozy robe if you’d like.
 Ask if the hospital has wireless internet (and if there’s a fee), and look for outlets to charge a camera, cellphone or docking station for that special birthing playlist.